In times of uncertainty where you find yourself amidst redundancies, company closures and displacement, what can you do to get back in the game?

 With recent reports of layoffs at some pretty big companies in the additive manufacturing industry, we have found many AM professionals in need of support in finding their next employment opportunity.

-This guide is designed to help you escape unemployment, providing a road map for getting back in the game, covering the following topics:
+This guide is designed for Jobseekers to provide a road map for getting back in the game, covering the following topics:

 Designing Your Resume for success